 In the tradtition of monastic service, St. Tikhon's offers prayers for both the living and those that have fallen asleep.
 While we greatly appreciate any financial donation you would like to offer, there is no specific charge for this important service to the Church.

 A moleben is an intercessory prayer service for a specific intention (healing, wisdom, reconciliation, employment, safety, general wellbeing, etc.).
-Use the form below to include names in our weekly moleben service.
-All names are collected and are offered during one of two weekly moleben services (Tuesday and Friday).
+Use the form below to submit names..
+There are usually two moleben services a week, a few days apart.
 If there is a time-sensitive, truly life-threatening emergency situation please note that as 'urgent' when submitting and the moleben will be offered as soon as possible.

 Prayer for the souls of the departed is an essential element of Orthodox Church tradition and service.